rimutaka/posts/on-middle-managers/readme.md

 A couple of founders hire their first programmer, who becomes the team lead when they hire 5 more.
 The founders instill the culture in the first few hires when everyone is hands-on and busy cutting code.
 They do it by example.
 It is not what they say - it is what they do and what they reward.

 Those first few hires become managers as the company grows.
-An incompetent GM who makes inappropriate remarks about others or threatens to fire someone in a group email is a clear sign that the problems you will be dealing with are systemic, not the growth pains you hoped for. 🚩 They will go all the way up (someone hired that GM) and all the way down (people he hired or people trapped in their jobs).
+An incompetent GM who makes inappropriate remarks about others or threatens to fire someone in a group email is a clear sign that the problems you will be dealing with are systemic, not the growth pains you hoped for. 🚩 They will go all the way up (someone hired that GM) and all the way down (people the GM hired or people trapped in their jobs).

 ## If there are red flags there will be commissars